 The Duluth Works plant produced about 1 million tons of steel per year during the 1960s.
 In 1971, U.S. Steel announced it would begin phasing out the Duluth mill operations due to pollution control standards, higher shipping costs, foreign competition and advances in technology.

 The blast furnace closed first, then cold-side production units were stopped.
-In 1975, the cement plant closed, ending it all.
-Most of the buildings were torn down in the 1990s.
+In 1976 the cement plant closed.
+Most of the buildings were torn down by the 1990s.

 No Time for Fright